lucb-da/daml/docs/source/daml/intro/3_Data.rst

 You'll notice that the syntax to declare records is very similar to the syntax used to declare templates.
 That's no accident because a template is really just a special record.
 When you write ``template Token with``, one of the things that happens in the background is that this becomes a ``data Token = Token with``.

 In the ``assert`` statements above, we always compared values of in-built types.
-If you wrote ``assert (my_record == my_record)`` in the scenario, you may be surprised to get an error message ``No instance for (Eq MyRecord) arising from a use of ‘==’``.
+If you wrote ``assert (my_record == my_record)`` in the script, you may be surprised to get an error message ``No instance for (Eq MyRecord) arising from a use of ‘==’``.
 Equality in DAML is always value equality and we haven't written a function to check value equality for ``MyRecord`` values.
 But don't worry, you don't have to implement this rather obvious function yourself.
 The compiler is smart enough to do it for you, if you use ``deriving (Eq)``:

 .. literalinclude:: daml/daml-intro-3/Record.daml
   :language: daml